 IP Address: 184.108.40.206 maps to the ausregistry.com.au domain name.

 A domain name is hierarchical and often conveys information about the type of entity that has registered the domain name.

-ausregistry.com.au is a 3LD, Australian country code Domain Name.
+ausregistry.com.au is a Third-Level Domain (3LD), Australian country code domain name.

 Domain names at the same level of the hierarchy must be unique.
 Thus, for example, there can only be one com.au at the top-level of the hierarchy, and only one ausregistry.com.au at the next level of the hierarchy.

 Domain names must:

 be at least 2 characters long;